 My first cranberry recipe utilizes dried cranberries.
-After my little rant about the benefits of eating fresh foods in season and utilising the power of the fresh cranberry it seems a little ridiculous.
+After my little rant about the benefits of eating fresh foods in season and utilizing the power of the fresh cranberry it seems a little ridiculous.
 But this raw cranberry oatmeal cookie recipe is so amazing that I had to share it immediately.
 I literally just pulled these no bake raisin oatmeal cookies out of the dehydrator and am currently typing with cranberry cookie in one hand and lap top in the other.

 These raw cookies really do taste like they have been baked!
 My friend Stacey came over to sample my efforts (all of the recipes were given an enthusiastic thumbs up by the way) and she seconded my assertion that these tasted like soft chewy baked oatmeal cookies.
 Trust me, serve these to any of your raw skeptics out there and they will never know the difference.
 Raw, vegan, gluten free, dairy free, egg free, soy free and refined sugar free bites of heaven.

 I will caution you, that these cookies are rich!
 I confess, that is what I love about them.
 You could always omit the optional sweetener and reduce the lemon zest.
 I love the lemony kick.
 But the best thing about raw cookie dough is that is tastes the same before and after you put in the dehydrator.
 So tweak your "batter" to taste to ensure you get it juuuuust right and you know exactly how it is going to taste.
-My money is on this blend.
+My money's on this blend.
 You could also make smaller cookies.
 The hardest thing about these cookies is waiting 12 hours to eat them.
-I licked out the mixing bowl!
+I licked the mixing bowl clean!

-**Please note: For those of you without Excalibur dehydrators, you can try making these oatmeal cookies in a conventional oven by preheating your oven to 300 F, placing the cookies in, closing the oven door, turning the oven off and allowing it to cool with the cookies inside.
+**Please note: For those of you without dehydrators, you can try making these oatmeal cookies in a conventional oven by preheating your oven to 300 F, placing the cookies in, closing the oven door, turning the oven off and allowing it to cool with the cookies inside.
 The cookies should have a nice chewy texture.